ProjectLOGOS/logos_system_dev1/README.md

 - 🔲 Research collaborations
 - 🔲 Global deployment

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-**Why MIT License?** To ensure maximum accessibility and prevent suppression of this critical technology.
-The mathematical truths contained herein belong to God and humanity.

 ## ⚠️ The Stakes

 **We are in a race against time.** Every day brings us closer to the AGI threshold.
 If unaligned systems achieve superintelligence first, humanity faces unprecedented existential risk.